 - We purchase products from within a 250-mile radius of campus, with preference given to North Carolina vendors, whenever the quality and quantity meets our need and financial parameters. - We partner with UNC students to participate in the Real Food Calculator Program and have consistently raised the percentage of "Real Food" each year.
 With the signing of the Real Food Campus Commitment in April 2016, we are dedicated to maintaining over 20% "Real Food" purchases for the dining halls. - We regularly track sustainable food purchasing (as defined by the Real Food Calculator).
-During the 2017-18 and 2018-19 school years, CDS purchased approx. 21.0% and 23.6%, respectively, of food from producers and distributors that meet these requirements for our dining halls. - We seek out third-party certified options, including organic, fair trade, humane, grass-fed, Animal Welfare Approved, and "Best Choice" as defined by Monterey Bay Seafood Watch. - We feature sustainability at 1.5.0., a CDS retail concept dedicated to serving dishes hand-crafted by chefs and inspired by local and sustainable ingredients.
+During the 2018-19 school year and Fall 2020, CDS purchased approx. 23.6% and 21.4% of food from producers and distributors that meet these requirements for our dining halls. - We seek out third-party certified options, including organic, fair trade, humane, grass-fed, Animal Welfare Approved, and "Best Choice" as defined by Monterey Bay Seafood Watch. - We feature sustainability at 1.5.0., a CDS retail concept dedicated to serving dishes hand-crafted by chefs and inspired by local and sustainable ingredients.
 1.5.0. is located in our largest food court, Mainstreet. - We provide transparency in sustainable food purchasing by only ordering local chicken, organic bananas, grass-fed burgers, locally sourced dairy, organic yogurt, organic fairtrade coffee and cage-free eggs.

-Vegan + Vegetarian Offerings In collaboration with the student group Vegans for Peace, we developed a twoweek vegan menu cycle for our dining halls.
+Vegan + Vegetarian Offerings In collaboration with the student group Vegans for Peace, we developed a threeweek vegan menu cycle for our dining halls.
 The menu introduces a wide variety of vegan-friendly proteins, such as seitan, tempeh, soy nuggets, polenta and legumes, and utilizes new cooking techniques to enhance overall flavor and appearance.
-The completely vegan Veg Out station was designed not only to increase vegan offerings but to ensure nutritionally complete meals that appeal to herbivores and carnivores alike, and Meat "Less" Mondays increase vegetarian offerings every week.
-In addition to Veg Out, we incorporated a vegan pizza with Daiya cheese available every day.
+The vegan Plant Forward station was designed not only to increase vegan offerings but to ensure nutritionally complete meals that appeal to herbivores and carnivores alike, and Meat "Less" Mondays increase vegetarian offerings every week.
+In addition to Plant Forward, we incorporated a vegan pizza with Daiya cheese available every day.

 North Carolina Purchasing We are dedicated to local food, which strengthens and supports small farms and local economies, increases the ease of food traceability and reduces overall carbon output.
 Over the last several years, CDS has increased partnerships with North Carolina producers and distributors.
-Overall, North Carolina purchases accounted for 28.2% within our dining halls in 2018-19.
+Overall, North Carolina purchases accounted for 29.8% within our dining halls in 2019-20.

-Notable North Carolina purchases within 2018-19:
+Notable North Carolina purchases within 2019-20:

-- FreshPoint[®], our primary disributor of produce, provides the campus community with apples, peaches, greens and other fresh produce from NC farmers. (\$190,000) - Maola Milk®, a Durham-based company, provides dairy products to dining halls. (\$262,000) - Joyce Farms, located in Winston-Salem, NC, provides us with all of our locally raised chicken. (\$238,000) - Brasstown Beef, located in Brasstown, NC, provides the majority of all of our beef. (\$122,000) - North Carolina seafood (catfish, trout, shrimp) is served on a regular basis in the dining halls. (\$155,000).
+- FreshPoint®, our primary distributor of produce, provides the campus community with apples, peaches. greens and other fresh produce from NC farmers. (\$139,000) - Maola Milk®, a Durham-based company, provides dairy products to dining halls. (\$208,000) - Joyce Farms, located in Winston-Salem, NC, provides us with all of our locally raised chicken. (\$243,000) - Brasstown Beef, located in Brasstown, NC, provides the majority of all of our beef, (\$88,000) - North Carolina seafood (catfish, trout, shrimp) is served on a regular basis in the dining halls. (\$133,000).